 Documented – when you are alleged to have violated a university or residence hall rule or regulation, staff members document that via an Incident Report (IR) that is filed with Judicial Affairs.

 Early Arrival – when possible, HRL will allow for selected students to return to campus prior to the official check-in date.
-If this option is available, posting will be announced on our Announcements and Events page, and a form will be posted which will need to be completed before permission is given.
+If this option is available, posting will be announcedand a form will be available on the Housing Portal which will need to be completed before permission is given.

 Room Selection – each semester, students returning to live on campus for the following semester will need to indicate where and with whom they intend to live for the next semester, and/or participate in this process to secure that space.
 Information about the selection process will be posted online, in the halls, and emailed to your campus emails.

-Withdrawal – if you are leaving housing, whether you are leaving WCSU or just the residence halls, you need to inform HRL via email and by completing a Contract Cancellation Request Form.
+Withdrawal – if you are leaving housing, whether you are leaving WCSU or just the residence halls, you need to inform HRL via email and by completing a Contract Cancellation Request Form, which can be found on the Housing Portal.
 Please see information in the Year Long Contract regarding withdrawal and costs.

 Intersession – the period of time between the Fall and Spring semesters.
 Campus is usually closed for intersession, but there may be housing available at an additional cost in specific buildings.
 If intersession housing is available, applications and information will be posted on the Announcements & Events page and the FORMS page.

 Breaks – There is one “break” period each semester: Thanksgiving Break in the Fall, and Spring Break in the Spring.
-The residence halls and dining services close, but students who wish to may opt to stay on campus.
+The residence halls and dining services close during these breaks, but students who wish to may opt to stay on campus.
 Forms will be available at your building’s info desk for you to apply to stay (there is no extra charge for these two breaks).
-Forms will be available approximately 3 weeks prior to the break period.
+Forms will be available on the Housing Portal approximately 3 weeks prior to the break period.